QA3264/CleanGetDataProject/CodeBook.md

+# CodeBook

 This CodeBook describes the datasets that were used in project for Getting and Cleaning Data Course.
 The data is coming from an experiment that was carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Various measurements were captured during this experiment.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers were selected for generating the training data and 30% the test data.

-the following dataframe variables (8) were created by reading data from the data files:
+## The following dataframe variables (8) were created by reading data from the data files:

 - features (read from'features.txt') : List of all features- 561 rows, 2 columns (column2 = the name of the measurements)